xmouyang/ADMarker/README.md

 |--supervise-fl-node // codes running supervised FL on clients

-    |-- run_supervise_node_all.sh/	// run supervised FL of all clients on a cloud cluster
     |-- run_supervise_node.sh/	// run supervised FL of a client on a edge device
     |-- supervise_main_node.py/	// main file of running supervised FL on the client
     |-- communication.py/	// set up communication with server